 - Questioning: One who is currently exploring their sexual orientation (e.g. bi-curious) or gender identity.
 Sometimes this letter is implicitly merged with Queer.

 - Intersex: A broad term for individuals who can't be easily assigned a gender based on biological characteristics.
 These all come under variations in being biologically male or female, or both, or neither.

 - Transgender: Often shortened to just trans.
 One whose identified gender (known more formally as "gender identity") doesn't match the one they were assigned at birth (typically based on a doctor's perception of their genitalia).
 Some trans folks want to medically transition, while others don't; some folks have gender dysphoria, others don't.
 Older trans people might use the outdated term "Transsexual" (which still carries some meaning in a medical context, but is usually considered offensive).

-- Asexual: Those with no sexual want.
-There is, of course, different levels of experiencing sexual attraction and desire.
+- Asexual: Those who experience little to no sexual attraction.
+May or may not also mean little to no sexual desire in general.
 Previously lumped in with bisexuals (since both groups have no sexual preference).

 - Pansexual: Similar to bisexual, with difference in specifications of gender attraction changing over time.
 When bisexual became more accepted as not only referring to male/female, pansexual shifted to become accepted as referring to having no acknowledgement of physical body in sexual/romantic partners.

 - +: The plus sign is used as a catch-all meant to represent all of the above letters and any others that are missing.
 This is typically appended as LGBT+ or LGBTQ+.